jarulsamy/vscode-c-tutorial/README.md

        gcc -g3 -Og -Wall -pedantic -fsanitize=address,undefined,leak -o main main.c
    ```

+   > Notice the addition of the `-fsanitize=address,undefined,leak` flag.

 3. Compile and run.
 The new Makefile adds a second `debug` target which
    compiles with the address sanitizer.